 Food Media (FOME301) (3-6-18) Instructors: Mr. Michael Kitts, Ms. Helen Morris, and Mr. Maximilian Rauch.
 The aim of the course is to understand how social media works within a food and beverage business.
 We take a look at food reviews, blogging, food styling and photography and as a manager how you can use these media outlets to promote your business in the best possible way.
-Food writing will help you understand what food writing is all about, you will learn how to turn your ideas into pitches that sell, participate in writing exercises that help refine your skills by writing about gastronomic experiences in a meaningful way, learn what the various types of food writing are and learn to match your specific interests to the right publishing outlets.
-The food blogging element will teach you to conceptualise, develop & run your own blog space promoting yourself and your individualism in order to stand out within this popular area.
-Another part to the course is food styling and photography and how to understand the visual know how, and ability to translate the perception of taste, aroma and appeal that one gets from an actual dish, to a two dimensional photograph.
-We focus on still life specialisation of commercial photography, aimed at producing attractive photographs of food for use in advertisements, packaging, menus and cookbooks, showing the collaborative effort between a photographer and food stylist.
 Pre-requisite: None.
 Offered once per academic year.

-Club and Resort Management (CLMT301) (3-6-0) Instructor: Ms. Methini Vijh.
+Club and Resort Management (CLMT301) (3-6-0) Instructor: Ms. Marina Rizzi.

 This course offers a complete approach to the operation and management of resort and club properties.
 The course covers the planning, development, management, marketing, and financial aspects of the resort and club business.
 The course also examines the future outlook for resorts and the impact of technological, economic and environmental change, "green" initiatives, and eco-tourism.
+Through classroom instruction, interactive case studies, exposure to industry professionals, site visits and individual study; students will gain an understanding of operations within a Resort and Club model while learning about operations of resort properties, private member clubs, gambling and casino resorts and leisure tourism.
 Pre-requisite: None.
 Offered once per academic year.

 Meetings, Incentives, Conventions and Exhibitions (MICE301) (3-6-0) Instructor: Ms. Angela Anthonisz.
 The events industry has experienced unprecedented growth over the last 20 years with destinations and international businesses looking to events to build reputation and develop marketing communications.
 The MICE sector in particular has become a vital communication tool for international business development and a catalyst for major regeneration projects around the world.
-Students studying the MICE module will study the basic components of event planning as an underpinning to exploring the history and development of the MICE industry in the international arena.
+Students studying the MICE module will study the basic components of event planning and management and be introduced to a range of areas linked to the events industry.
+The course will also focus on exploring the history and development of the MICE industry within this international environment and consider its increasing economic importance globally.
 Key sectors include the growth in international conventions and exhibitions, business and incentive travel and the international meetings market.
 A range of international locations will be discussed in terms of their attractiveness as a MICE destination, with a specific focus on growth in the UAE over the last decade.
+Where possible site visits to key locations will be used to highlight the range and diversity of venues available for MICE events in Dubai.
 Pre-requisite: None.
 Offered once per academic year.

 Professional Human Resource Management Skills (PHRM301) (3-6-0).
-Instructor: Ms. Ioanna Karanikola.
-The aim of this course is to provide students with the knowledge and skills needed to effectively manage the psychological contract.
-Topics covered: psychological contract and legal contracts, identification of Professional HRM skills, Personal Development Planning and Learning logs, organizing and executing of a training event, teambuilding, coaching, mentoring, counseling, Interviewing, Performance Management, Communication techniques, Media relations, stress and trauma management.
+Instructor: Dr. Ioanna Karanikola.
+The aims of this course are to enable students is to define and understand the psychological contract and the role of the manager in shaping this contract, to acquire knowledge and skills needed to professionally manage the psychological contract and to develop their reflection, self-awareness and self-management skills.
 Pre-requisite: HRMT301 or substantial work experience in HR department.
 Offered once per academic year.